Update - 21 June 2023

 At the June 2023 Council meeting, it was decided not to proceed with the proposed Medicinal Cannabis venture after conducting a feasibility and risk assessment process.

 The findings of the assessment revealed challenges and risks associated with the industry, outweighing the potential benefits for our residents.

 Ultimately, it was concluded that the potential risks associated with these options outweighed any community benefits.

 Maribyrnong City Council is committed to seeking alternate revenue streams and external funding opportunities to reduce the reliance on rates.

-With the rapidly rising domestic demand, it is felt a medicinal cannabis enterprise has the potential to bring in a solid income stream from a legal product to not only offset rates, but also deliver employment opportunities and contribute to the wellbeing of community members with chronic health conditions for whom conventional medicines do not work.
+With the rapidly rising domestic demand, it was felt a medicinal cannabis enterprise had the potential to bring in a solid income stream from a legal product to not only offset rates, but also deliver employment opportunities and contribute to the wellbeing of community members with chronic health conditions for whom conventional medicines do not work.

 Medicinal cannabis products are legal, high-quality medicines prescribed by a doctor to treat illness or pain associated with:

 - multiple sclerosis

 Following the Notice of Motion, we asked our community if they would support Council entering the medicinal cannabis business.
 A survey to gather feedback, and a public webinar and forum with the Vietnamese community to provide information and answer questions, were undertaken during five months of engagement, from September 2021 to January 2022.

 74% of the 600 survey respondents supported the idea of the Council entering into the medicinal cannabis business, provided it can demonstrate the viability of the venture.